-I come to the IfA by way of Texas, where I grew up and attended university.
+I come to the University of Hawaii's Institute for Astronomy by way of Texas, where I grew up and attended university.
 I left my hometown high school to start university early, at the Texas Academy of Mathematics and Science.
 I then went on to study Physics at the University of Texas at Austin, where I also enrolled in the then-prototype UTeach teacher preparation program.

 After graduation, I taught English in Japan for two years as a participant in the Japan Exchange and Teaching Program.
-I enjoyed my time in Japan, but I missed science, so I returned to Texas where I became a high school science teacher.
+I enjoyed my time in Japan, but I missed doing and teaching science, so I returned to Texas where I became a high school physics and chemistry teacher.

 My interest in astronomy grew out of a series of workshops I attended at the University of Texas when I was a high school science teacher.
 As these workshops were tied to the development of a mid-infrared spectrograph, many of the sessions involved young stars and circumstellars disks, which I found fascinating.
 I have retained that fascination, and now study circumstellar disks - the birthplace of planets - myself.

 After completing my PhD at the University of Hawaii, I moved to Leiden, the Netherlands, for a year where I did postdoctoral research with the research group of Ewine van Dishoeck.
 There, I delved into astrochemistry a bit, and had a great time working with data from the new ALMA observatory.

 Now, I have returned to Hawaii where I will focus on undergraduate education.

 I'm a self-acknowledged nerd, and proud of it.
 I love science fiction and history, and read both voraciously.
 Board games and table-top roleplaying games are particular passions of mine - I try to make time for one or the other every week.
 Fortunately, my wife tolerates my quirks, as long as I make time to take her to the beach each weekend :-)